Emmanuel Rivera Player Props: Diamondbacks vs. Angels

 Emmanuel Rivera At The Plate

-- Rivera is hitting .306 with 10 doubles, a home run and six walks.
+- Rivera has 10 doubles, a home run and seven walks while hitting .311.

-- Rivera has picked up a hit in 61.9% of his 42 games this year, with more than one hit in 33.3% of those games.
+- Rivera has picked up a hit in 27 of 43 games this year, with multiple hits 15 times.

-- He has scored in 19 of 42 games this season, and more than once 5 times.
+- He has scored in 46.5% of his games this year, with two or more runs scored in 11.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.